How role-play shapes relevance judgment in zero-shot LLM rankers: Results

-\paragraph{Generalization across different datasets} We also conduct our analyses on the NQ dataset using LLaMa-3.1-8B-Instruct, shown in the last column of Figure~\ref{fig:rq4_model_dataset}.
-The results reveal patterns highly consistent with those observed on MS MARCO: role signals dominate, interact modestly with instruction tokens, and show minimal entanglement with query–document content.
+We also conduct our analyses on the NQ dataset using LLaMa-3.1-8B-Instruct, shown in the last column of Figure~\ref{fig:rq4_model_dataset}.
+The results reveal patterns highly consistent with those observed on MS MARCO: role signals dominate, interact modestly with instruction tokens, and show minimal entanglement with query-document content.
 This consistency suggests that the mechanism underlying role encoding is largely stable across datasets, pointing to an intrinsic property of the model's representation rather than being tightly coupled to any specific data distribution.